Chymyst/chymyst-core/doc/join_calculus_joinrun_tutorial.md

 ) // OK
 ```

+### Nonlinear patterns

 Join Calculus also requires that all input molecules for a reaction should be of different sorts.
 It is not allowed to have a reaction with repeated input molecules, e.g. of the form `a + a => ...` where the molecule `a` is repeated.
+The input molecule list that has a repeated molecule is called a "nonlinear pattern".

 ```scala
 val x = jA[Int]